Sunday, April 18, 2010

 I don't think many peope were whining about $80 tickets--it was more the $150-$250 ones and the subsequent class-based seating system as well as the fact that scalpers are nabbing up the good seats before real fans can get them.
 I agree--I think $80 is fair, but that's what they all should cost, regardless of location.
 Saying that people are whining about $80 tickets completely misrepresents and simplifies the arguments that were being made here.

-At 4/18/2010 02:14:00 PM, Blogger thrasher said...
+At 4/18/2010 02:14:00 PM, Blogger Thrasher said...

 @ Anon 4/18/2010 01:32:00 PM